Table of Contents

 An organized team of staff and volunteers with defined roles will ensure that your year-end giving campaign runs smoothly.
 A few roles that you’ll need people for are:

-• Marketing and communications – They will be responsible for preparing communication collaterals for all channels and track their performance.
+- Marketing and communications – They will prepare communication collaterals for all channels and track their performance.

-• Operations – They will be required to manage schedules and ensure no technical issues arise.
+- Operations – They must manage schedules and ensure no technical issues arise.
 A group of them could also take over all the responsibilities for event management.

 It won’t be necessary to have people working specifically in a role.
 Volunteers or staffers of smaller organizations may wear multiple hats.